cobuildlab/project-qa-docs/README.md

 **Note: Make sure you pin the link of the folder to the Project Slack Channel.**

-### 3. Seupt Github
+### 3. Setup GitHub

 - Create the code repositories under the [repositories naming convention](/conventions/repository-name.md)
 - Set up the Kanban project with the [Kanban Project Conventions](/conventions/github-project-kanban.md).
 The Project Kanban is created in the main repository of the project, the WEB for web projects and the MOBILE for Mobile applications.
-- Create a Github Team, and add all the participants to the Team.
+- Create a GitHub Team, and add all the participants to the Team.
 [See How](/how-tos/github-team-management.md)

 ### 4. Provisioning:

 One of the first task to do in a project is consult with the team or Technical Leader to create the first activities in the projects Kanban board to request the IT assets to be able to run the project without any problems.
-This assets usually include:
+These assets usually include:

 - 8base workspace
 - Servers
 - Databases
 - Other hosting services
-- Github CI/CD or team members
+- GitHub CI/CD or team members
 - Buddy CI/CD
 - DNS Setup, etc

-### 7. Subscribe Github notifications to Slack Channel
+### 7. Subscribe GitHub notifications to Slack Channel

-Using the GIthub bot installed in the Cobuild Lab Slack Workspace, subscribe all the repositories for the project to send notifications to the Project Slack Channel.
+Using the GitHub bot installed in the Cobuild Lab Slack Workspace, subscribe all the repositories for the project to send notifications to the Project Slack Channel.

 Reference: [https://slack.github.com/](https://slack.github.com/)